playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 <script>
    const el = document.getElementById("btn");
    el.addEventListener('click', () => {
-       throw "There was an error"
+       throw new Error("There was an error")
    })
 </script>
 ```